 On Tuesday 4th August, a massive building explosion in Beirut port killed at least 220 people and injured at least 6,000 more.

-Three hospitals in Beirut have been destroyed and two more damaged, meaning the healthcare system and medical staff are currently overwhelmed by casualties.
+Three hospitals in Beirut have been destroyed and two more damaged, meaning the healthcare system and medical staff are currently overwhelmed.

 The massive explosion destroyed surrounding buildings, with the force of at least a 3.3 magnitude earthquake, and shockwaves being felt as far as Cyprus - over 200km away.
 Up to 300,000 people have lost their homes.